 FINDING TIBBETTS by Amanda Schachter & Alexander Levi of SLO Architecture is an innovative, demonstration project and public engagement initiative focused on the long-term goal of daylighting the buried stream which accounts for the largest combined sewer overflows (CSOs) into the Harlem River.
 It will draw attention to how daylighting the brook will substantially improve the condition of the Harlem River and provide a host of other health and environmental advantages.
 SLO has proposed a micro wetlands on a mobile truck bed to be displayed at a variety of sites from Van Cortland Lake to the Harlem River in view of or adjacent to the proposed course for daylighting – the abandoned CSX rail-bed.
-The design phase for this project will be completed this spring, with construction starting in July.
-The project will be open to the public and travelling through the Bronx from late August through October.
+Constructed over summer 2018, this project is currently touring the Bronx.

-Estuary Tattoos by artist Bob Braine will coincide with the launch of SLO’s “pop-up wetland”.
-These body-painting events will be conceived in collaboration with ecologists and biologists, providing as a platform to explore the parallels between the human circulatory system with that of regional wetland ecology.
+Estuary Tattoos by artist Bob Braine coincides with the launch of SLO’s “pop-up wetland”.
+These body-painting events have been conceived in collaboration with ecologists and biologists, providing as a platform to explore the parallels between the human circulatory system with that of regional wetland ecology.
 In 2016, Braine carried out a similar series of events in Freisland, Germany translating the vast expanse of the Wadden estuary, which is only visible from the air, into vivid diagrams that evoked its hidden beauty, dynamic and nourishing circulation.

 By making Bronx residents themselves into works of art, Braine will help them visualize and understand the estuary on a visceral level.
 The temporary ‘tattoos’ will be documented in still photographs and will be displayed at public outdoor sites near or around Van Cortlandt Park and/or the Lehman College Galleries.